 Managed by Cadw, the chapel is open several days a week from March to October.
-For more details and entrance prices, visit Rug Chapel entry on the Cadw website.
+For more details and entrance prices, visit Rug Chapel's entry on the Cadw website.

 Eleven miles east of Rug Chapel sits one of the best preserved Cistercian Abbeys in Wales.
 Valle Crucis Abbey (it translates as Valley of the Cross from Latin) was the last of the medieval era to be built.
 Unusually for a monastic ruin, you can access the first floor, including the dormitory and the abbot's lodgings.
 These were not particularly monastic in the their last days – the abbot even had his rooms heated, before the monasteries were dissolved during the bloody, brutal reign of Henry VIII.

 Brilliantly, the abbey is free to visit throughout the year.
 It hosts lively events too, including medieval re-enactments and Easter egg hunts for children, big and small.
-Check the Valle Crucis website for this year's exciting plans.
+Check the Valle Crucis website for details of events taking place.

 St Dyfnog's Church and Holy Well